Prediction intervals for economic fixed-event forecasts: Empirical results

-As described in Section \ref{sec:models}, the parameter $\theta$ specifies the horizon at which forecast uncertainty levels off.
-In order to investigate the empirical role of this parameter, Table \ref{tab:thetas} reports the range of estimates in the case of the Gaussian and quantile regression models.
-As shown there, all estimates of $\theta$ are between $15$ and $20$.
-On the other hand, the results of Table \ref{tab:scores} indicate that estimating $\theta$ generally performs similarly to fixing $\theta$ at twelve.
-This suggests that the interval scoring function is rather insensitive to $\theta$.
-In consequence, estimating $\theta$ is not harmful (in the sense of causing overfitting), but does not yield clear empirical benefits either.\\
+For the Gaussian method, we also considered a restricted variant with mean $\mu = 0$, i.e., assuming unbiased mean forecasts.
+Its performance (reported in Table S2 in the online supplement) is very similar to that of the unrestricted model.

+In order to investigate whether the methods' performance varies across forecast horizons $h$, Figure S2 in the online supplement plots their coverage rate against $h$.
+As shown by the figure, the Gaussian, decomposition and combination methods attain good coverage rates (close to 80\%) across all horizons.
+The flexible method's coverage rates tend to be slightly too low for the longest horizons.

 We next compare the error-based forecasting methods to the SPF's histogram-type forecasts that are available for the two US data sets.
 As shown in Table \ref{tab:scores}, the histograms' coverage rate exceeds its nominal level of 80\%, which by itself is desirable.
 However, this coverage rate comes at the expense of very wide prediction intervals.
 This applies especially to inflation, where the average length of the histogram intervals exceeds the average length of the other methods' intervals by about 75\%.
-In terms of interval scores, the histograms perform clearly worse than the other methods.
-Diebold-Mariano type tests typically reject equal forecast performance at the 5\% level.
-Table \ref{tab:tstats} illustrates this point by presenting the test statistics from comparisons to the AR1 model.\\
+Furthermore, the histograms attain markedly higher interval scores than the other methods.